Cookies on this website

 Theme objectives

-We are using large, multi-modal datasets held in the DPUK Data Portal or supplied by individual teams working in this area.
-Analysis of these datasets allows us to generate mechanistic hypotheses, to shortlist potential treatments, and to optimise the design of interventional studies.
+We use large, multi-modal datasets held in the DPUK Data Portal or supplied by individual teams working in this area.
+Analysis of these datasets allows us to generate and test mechanistic hypotheses - to shortlist potential treatments, and optimise new interventional studies.

-The programme will deliver evidence for stratifying vascular risk and identify pharmacologically tractable vascular targets related to dementia.
-Researchers will share novel imaging and genetic data via the DPUK Data Portal.
-The theme aims to bring forward plausible cardiovascular drug targets for assessment in clinical trials.
+The programme delivers the evidence for stratifying vascular risk and identify pharmacologically tractable vascular targets related to dementia.
+Researchers share imaging and genetic data via the DPUK Data Portal.
+The theme aims to bring forward cardiovascular drug targets and clinical trials.

-As well as funding discrete experimental studies, DPUK oversees the running of a wider Vascular Health network, which benefits from multidisciplinary expertise and includes international leaders in dementia and stroke medicine, neuroimaging, drug trials, neuropathology and translational biology.
+As well as funding experimental studies, DPUK supports a wider Vascular Health network, with multidisciplinary expertise and international leaders in dementia and stroke medicine, neuroimaging, drug trials, neuropathology and translational biology.
 The group has representation from centres of excellence across the UK.
-We are keen to develop capacity and raise standards in vascular-brain research.
 To this end we hold workshops and publish best practice guidance.

 Work with us